ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/resource-requests.md

 !!! tip
     As with requesting multiple cores or multiple nodes, we strongly recommend that you test your jobs using the `gpu_devel` partition to make sure they can well utilize multiple GPUs before requesting them; allocating more GPUs does not speed up code that can only use one at a time.

-For more documentation on using GPUs on our clusters, please see [Python Deep Learning with GPUs](/clusters-at-yale/guides/deep-learning-gpus) and [GPUs and CUDA](/clusters-at-yale/guides/gpus-cuda).
+For more documentation on using GPUs on our clusters, please see [GPUs and CUDA](/clusters-at-yale/guides/gpus-cuda).

 ## Features and Constraints